The University of Georgia Press offers a number of unpaid internships.

 - Will work with direct mail manager on direct mail efforts ranging from targeting course adoptions for scholarly books to reaching specialized retailers for general interest titles.

-- Work includes building mailing lists, researching niche markets, helping create mailing pieces, and assisting with mailings.
+- Work includes building mailing lists, researching niche markets, helping create mailing pieces, assisting with mailings, and email marketing campaigns.

 - No design skills necessary.